 For decades now, different national and international teacher professional organizations have identified criteria that define the essential knowledge of teachers in specific disciplines.
-Several of these professional organizations, in addition to state education departments and accreditation agencies, have been successful in using these criteria to design and evaluate programs that prepare teachers in higher education institutions (i.e., TESOL; ACTFL; ILA; ACEI; NCTE; NCTM; NSTA; CEC).
+Several of these professional organizations, in addition to state education departments and accreditation agencies, have been successful in using these criteria to design and evaluate programs that educate teachers in higher education institutions (i.e., American Council on the Teaching of Foreign Language, ACTFL: Association for Childhood International, ACEI: Council for Exceptional Children, CEC: International Literacy Association, ILA: National Council of Teachers of English, NCTE; National Council of Teachers of Mathematics, NCTM; National Science Teachers Association; Teachers of English to Speakers of Other Languages, TESOL).
 The criteria have also guided professional development programs for educators designed by school districts.
-Presented as professional standards, these criteria are designed to answer two critical questions: (a) What is the essential knowledge teachers need to know about educating in a particular field? (b) What are the essential practical skills that teachers must possess to instruct with mastery in a particular field?
+Presented as professional standards, these criteria are designed to answer two critical questions: (a) What is the essential knowledge teachers must know about educating in a particular field? (b) What are the essential practical skills that teachers must possess to instruct with mastery in a particular field?

-Essentially, the standards explain what pre-service and in-service educators in the bilingual education profession should know and be able to do in educational settings.
+Essentially, the Professional Standards for Bilingual Educators PreK-12 (the Standards) explain what pre-service and in-service educators in the bilingual education profession should know and be able to do in 21st century educational settings.
 A survey of the relevant literature revealed that such criteria do not exist at the national level or in the State of New York in the field of Bilingual Education.
-Interestingly, there is an abundance of research about bilingualism, multilingualism, and bilingual/multilingual education, nationally and internationally, that provides a scholarly knowledge base, which frames bilingual education as a profession and furthers the professionalism of bilingual educators (Baker, 2011; de Jong, 2011; García, 2008; Reyes & Kleyn, 2010).
-However, a review of the professional standards developed by national professional organizations in the area of language education (ACTFL, 2002; TESOL, 2009) showed that currently, none specifically addresses educators who teach bilingually in schools with a multilingual student population.
+Interestingly, there is an abundance of national and international research about bilingualism, multilingualism, and bilingual/multilingual education that provides a scholarly knowledge base, which frames bilingual education as a profession and furthers the professionalism of bilingual educators (Baker & Wright, 2017; de Jong, 2011; García, 2008; Reyes & Kleyn, 2010).
+However, a review of the professional standards developed by national professional organizations in the area of language education (American Council on the Teaching of Foreign Language, 2002; Teachers of English to Speakers of Other Languages, 2009) showed that currently, none specifically addresses educators who teach bilingually in schools with a multilingual student population.

-Different from the NYSABE's standards, in 1992, the National Association for Bilingual Education (NABE) published a set of standards "intended to assist institutions of higher education and other educational institutions in the design, implementation, and evaluation of programs for the preparation of bilingual/multicultural education teachers" (p.
+The search conducted for Bilingual Educator Professional Standards revealed three professional organizations with published/disseminated standards (National Association for Bilingual Education, 1992); New York State Association for Bilingual Education, 2015; 2020; and New Mexico La Cosecha, 2018).
+Different from the Standards, in 1992, the National Association for Bilingual Education (NABE) published a set of standards "intended to assist institutions of higher education and other educational institutions in the design, implementation, and evaluation of programs for the preparation of bilingual/multicultural education teachers" (p.
 3).
 At present, only a few states in the nation have professional standards for bilingual education teachers, including Louisiana, New Mexico, and Texas.
 These states are affiliates of the National Association for Bilingual Education.
+Distinctively, NYSABE's Bilingual Educator Professional Standards are designed for educators who work in all types of bilingual education program models (i.e., transitional; maintenance/developmental; two way/dual language; mainstream bilingual; immersion).

-A basic assumption and premise made in this document is that Bilingual educators as professionals possess knowledge that is important and should be validated and counted in education.
+A basic assumption and premise made in this document is that Bilingual Educators as professionals possess knowledge that is important and should be validated and counted in 21st century education.
 Yet, in order to be validated, this knowledge needs to be identified, documented, and written.
 If not, we will perpetuate the lack of professional validation that Alma Flor Ada wrote about three decades ago when she documented that bilingual teachers faced a great deal of criticism: